DrOr3O/CSE127-notes/bufferOverflow.md

 8. Copy 0x1 into the EAX register.
 9. Copy 0x0 into the EBX register.
 10. Execute the int $0x80 instruction.

+## Other notes for how to effectively know the location of the buffer in the memories:
+- For every program we are trying to execute its stack is likely start at the same address.
+- In order to increase the chances, we can use NOP null instruction to pad our shellcode

+## Small BufferOverflow
+- Either buffer is too small for shell code or NOP is too small for guesses.
+- Diff approach, only work when we can access the enviornmental variable
+- Store the shellcode into the Enviornment variable then overflow buffer with address of this variable
+- The environment variables are stored in the top of the stack when the program is started, any modification by setenv() are then allocated elsewhere

+## Finding Overflow
+- C have many copy and paste function without bound checking:  strcat(), strcpy(), sprintf(), and vsprintf()

+# Questions for TA:
+- How do I know which buffer size to guess?
+What is the appopriate size of offset to guess
+- What is this $EGG about and how exactly does the function works.